History of conservatism in the United States

-There has never been a national political party in the United States called the Conservative Party.
-All major American political parties support republicanism and the basic classical liberal ideals on which the country was founded in 1776, emphasizing liberty, the pursuit of happiness, the rule of law, the consent of the governed, opposition to aristocracy and fear of corruption, coupled with equal rights before the law.
-Political divisions inside the United States often seemed minor or trivial to Europeans, where the divide between the Left and the Right led to violent political polarization, starting with the French Revolution.
+The history of conservatism in the United States is different from many other forms of conservatism throughout the Western world.
+In the United States, the two major national political parties, Republicans and Democrats, have both historically supported republicanism and the classical liberal ideals on which the country was founded during the American Revolution and Revolutionary War, including liberty, the pursuit of happiness, rule of law, consent of the governed, fear of corruption, and equal rights before the law.
+Political divisions inside the United States have historically been seen as comparatively minor compared to those in Europe, where the divide between the Left and the Right led to violent political polarization, starting with the French Revolution.

-No American party has advocated European ideals of conservatism such as a monarchy, an established church, or a hereditary aristocracy.
-American conservatism is best characterized as opposition to utopian ideas of progress.
-Historian Patrick Allitt expresses the difference between conservative and liberal in terms not of policy but of attitude.
+While European conservatism historically has been supportive or associated with monarchy, an established church, or a hereditary aristocracy, these ideals have never been supported by American conservatives, who historically have opposed utopian ideas of progress.
+As Patrick Allitt, a historian at Emory University, wrote in 2009, the primary difference between conservatives and liberals in the U.S. is not one of policy but of attitude.

-Unlike Canada and the United Kingdom, there has never been a major national political party named the Conservative Party in the United States.
-The Conservative Party of Virginia, founded in 1867, elected members to the House of Representatives from two other states (Maryland and North Carolina).
+Unlike Canada and the United Kingdom, where national political parties carry the name "Conservative Party", no major U.S. political party is similarly named.
+The Conservative Party of Virginia, founded in 1867, elected members to the U.S. House of Representatives from Maryland and North Carolina.
 Since 1962, there has been a small Conservative Party of New York State.
-During Reconstruction in the late 1860s, the former Whigs formed a Conservative Party in several Southern states, but they soon merged into the state Democratic parties.
+Following the American Civil War in the late 1860s, the former Whigs formed a Conservative Party in several Southern states, but they soon merged into state based Democratic parties.